mediadrop/mediadrop/doc/dev/templating.rst

-Each template that controllers call for rendering is wrapped by a ``master`` template and a ``layout`` template. ``master`` adds some CSS and JS necessary for MediaCore CE to work, and generally you shouldn't need to change it.
+Each template that controllers call for rendering is wrapped by a ``master`` template and a ``layout`` template. ``master`` adds some CSS and JS necessary for MediaDrop to work, and generally you shouldn't need to change it.
-``layout``, however, is there for changing so you can easily wrap the output of MediaCore CE in your own site's layout.
+``layout``, however, is there for changing so you can easily wrap the output of MediaDrop in your own site's layout.

 Template Variables